Vietnam - Ho Chi Minh Trail

 Day 4: Ngoc Lac

-A short ride through rice fields and along the brown water of the Horse River leads us this morning to a fifteen kilometre climb through hills vegetated with the bamboo forests that are so important to the livelihood of local people.
-The climb is gentle, the roads is all but traffic free and a silence hangs across the forest.
-A twenty five kilometre downhill leads us to lunch, after which we follow a small undulating country road through crops of sugar cane and rice before reaching our hotel for the night.
+A short ride through rice fields and along the brown water of the Horse River leads us this morning to a fifteen-kilometre climb through hills vegetated with the bamboo forests that are so important to the livelihood of local people.
+The climb is gentle, the road is all but traffic free, and silence hangs across the forest.
+A twenty-five kilometre downhill leads us to lunch, after which we follow a small undulating country road through crops of sugar cane and rice before reaching our hotel for the night.